-- In Person.
-You may vote in person at the annual meeting.
-You must bring valid picture identification and may be requested to provide proof of stock ownership as of the record date. - Via the Internet.
-You may vote by proxy via the Internet by following the instructions provided in the proxy card. - By Telephone.
+- By Internet Before the Annual Meeting Date.
+You may vote by proxy via the Internet before the annual meeting date by following the instructions provided in the proxy card. - By Telephone.
 You may vote by proxy by calling the toll free number found on the proxy card. - By Mail.
-You may vote by proxy by filling out the proxy card and returning it in the enclosed postageprepaid envelope.
+You may vote by proxy by filling out the proxy card and returning it in the enclosed postageprepaid envelope. - By Internet During the Annual Meeting.
+You may attend the annual meeting on May 18, 2020, at 5:00 p.m.
+Pacific Time by visiting www.virtualshareholdermeeting.com/CATY2020 and you can vote during the annual meeting using the control number found on your proxy card.

 If you vote via the Internet, by telephone, or properly complete and mail the proxy card, and we receive it on or before the voting date, your shares will be voted as you direct.
-Even if you plan to attend the annual meeting in person, we encourage you to cast your vote by via the Internet, by telephone, or if you prefer, by completing, signing, dating, and returning the proxy card.
+Even if you plan to attend the annual meeting online, we encourage you to cast your vote before the annual meeting via the Internet, by telephone, or if you prefer, by completing, signing, dating, and returning the proxy card.